How to Choose a Strong Trademark for Your Business

 Suggestive marks are more creative and unique because they take some thought to connect the mark to a business’s product or service.
 As a result, they’re more likely to be approved by the USPTO.

 Amazon is a famous example of this type of trademark.
-The company used the name of the world’s largest rainforest to suggest that its online marketplace was “exotic” with a large variety of contents.
+The company used the name of the world’s largest rainforest to suggest that its online marketplace was “exotic” with a large variety of content.
 The comparison worked, and the brand name is now always at the tip of one’s tongue.

 Arbitrary